oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 ### Use the Azure emulator

 If you've run into an error deploying and need to debug your project locally, you can use the [Azure Static Web App emulator](https://docs.microsoft.com/en-us/azure/static-web-apps/local-development) to tie your full product together.
-You'll need to install some npm packages to run both the web app and the api functions.
+You'll need to install some npm packages to run both the web app and the API functions.

 In the terminal, run the following commands to install the necessary packages: